-AXIS M31-VE Series Network Cameras support both IP version 4 and IP version 6.
+AXIS P1311 support both IP version 4 and IP version 6.
 Both versions may be enabled simultaneously, and at least one version must always be enabled.
 When using IPv4, the IP address for the camera can be set automatically via DHCP, or a static IP address can be set manually.
 If IPv6 is enabled, the network cameras receive an IP address according to the configuration in the network router.
 There are also options for setting up notification of changes in the IP address, and for using the AXIS Internet Dynamic DNS Service.
-For more information on setting the IP address, please see the online help
+For more information on setting the IP address, please see the online help.

-Network Settings - Click the View button for an overview of the IP configuration of the network camera.
+Network Settings - Click View for an overview of the IP configuration of the network camera.